Have you received an email advising that your mailbox is almost full? You didn’t click the link in it, did you?

 McAfee site advisor warns about this site as a potential phishing site that… “might send your personal information to people online who can use it to access your financial information, or steal your identity.”

-If you do happen to click on such a link, our advice would be to run a good virus checking programs against your computer, and change any login credentials that you passed over to the phishing site (and any more that you think might also be compromised).
+If you do happen to click on such a link, our advice would be to run a good virus-checking programme against your computer and change any login credentials that you passed over to the phishing site (and any more that you think might also be compromised).